Phantom powered pink-noise generator.

 Instrument tuner accuracy is typically in the order ±0.1 cent to ±1 cent.

 ±1 cent requires a crystal with an accuracy of ±500 ppm, so any crystal you can find will do.
-A crystal resonator will not though.
+A ceramic resonator will not though.

 ±0.1 cent requires a crystal with an accuracy of ±50 ppm, so this can be achieved with a very cheap crystal.